From snakes, crocodiles to trimming beard, US deportees from Punjab recall perilous 'donkey route'

 "We were beaten up, not given food.
 We spent 16 days in a jungle, surviving mainly on water.
 Our mobile phones and other items were taken away," said Nishan, whose family spent Rs 40 lakh to send him to the US.

-Earlier on February 5, the first US military aircraft carrying 104 illegal Indian immigrants landed at the Amritsar airport.
-PTI SUN CHS VSD ARI
+On February 5, the first US military aircraft carrying 104 illegal Indian immigrants landed at the Amritsar airport.
+PTI SUN CHS VSD RHL